 Loan Activities of Banks

 Banks keep only a small proportion of their deposits as cash with themselves.
 These days banks in India hold about 15% of their deposits as cash.
 This is kept as a provision to pay the depositors who might come to withdraw money from the bank on any given day.
 Banks use the major portion of the deposits to extend loans.
 There is a huge demand for loans for various economic activities.
 Banks charge a higher interest rate on loans than what they offer on deposits.
-The difference between what is charged from borrowers and what is paid to depositors is their main source of income for banks.
+The difference between what is charged by borrowers and what is paid to depositors is their main source of income for banks.

 Two Different Credit Situations